How does arsenic get into bottled water?

 Where are the higher levels of arsenic in groundwater found?

 In Ireland, we rarely see elevated levels of arsenic above the EU Drinking water limit of 10 micrograms per litre.
 Still, it does occur in some wells in certain parts of the country.
 For example, because sandstone bedrock regions can be affected, Kerry is a hotspot area.
 Recently, above-normal levels of arsenic were found in bottled water by the FSAI.

 Do humans need arsenic?

-What are the health risks associated with the consumption of high levels of arsenic?
+What are the health risks associated with the consumption of high levels of arsenic in bottled water?

 At high intake levels, above 50 micrograms per litre of water per day and for over five years, arsenic can act as a chronic poison.
 The symptoms are pigmentation followed by lesions (small skin breaks) which can lead to bladder cancer.

 How can people filter drinking water for arsenic?

 How can people test for arsenic in their water?

 The analysis costs €54 and is part of an entire metal suite, including aluminium, antimony, boron, cadmium, chromium, copper, iron, lead, manganese, mercury, nickel and selenium.

 - Arsenic occurs naturally in low levels in groundwater.